seapagan/pyBlog/README.md

 ## Installation and Usage

-From the root of the checked-out repository.
+From the root of the checked-out repository:

 ### Install the dependencies